-Here are some positive words and phrases you can add into almost any customer conversation to boost customer satisfaction and offer advisors variety, so they are not constantly repeating the same phrases.
+Here are some positive statements you can add into almost any customer conversation to boost customer satisfaction and offer advisors variety, so they are not constantly repeating the same phrases.

 1. Let’s look into this…

 When beginning an interaction, it is customary to acknowledge the customer’s problem and then make a collaborative statement such as the one above.

 Here are some other examples of statements which serve this purpose.

 “I’d be delighted to help”